adriarm/separating_knowledge/README.md

-# Compartmentalizing Knowledge with Procedural Data
+# Separating Knowledge and Perception with Procedural Data

 Welcome to the repository for "Compartmentalizing Knowledge with Procedural Data"!
 Here are the instructions for reproducing all trainings and evaluations in the paper.